Tafari-K/Lofi/README.md

 * https://en.wikipedia.org/wiki/MF_Doom#/media/File:MF_Doom_-_Hultsfred_2011_(cropped).jpg
 * https://en.wikipedia.org/wiki/Nujabes#/media/File:Nujabes_performing_live.jpg
 * https://en.wikipedia.org/wiki/Lo-fi_music#/media/File:Will_this_lo-fi_studio_work?.jpg
-*

 ### **Honorable mentions**
 * A huge thanks to my mentor Richard for his feedback and encouragement along the different stages of creating this page.
-* Thanks to Code Institute for providing the resources and support to complete this project.
+* Thanks to Code Institute and Rachel for providing the resources and support to complete this project.